jayye999/group8a2.github.io/index.md

 The product would support 4 million households to start with in Victoria and more than 100,000 businesses with free products and services at the same time reducing states and on a bigger level Australia’s energy consumption.

+# Group reflection

+### S3643565’s Group Reflection
+Our group was formed to complete an assignment titled ‘The IT World”.
+The assignment was to write about different aspects of the IT world like what career paths are we after, what skills needed, talk about IT Works, coming up with a new project idea and discussing some of the IT technologies that are in the market today.
+At first, we formed a group on MS Teams, then we all got to know each other.
+At the beginning, all of us were a bit inactive as everyone was busy, but finally we all came together and divided each of our works.
+We managed to finish the assignment just before the deadline.
+The deadline of the assignment got extended for which we started to delay our work but then we worked together as a team and completed the assignment.
+There was a lack of communication between the group members but some of us managed to bring the whole team together by communicating personally with each other and planned on how to carry out the assignment and get the job done by the due date.
+I would like to advise my group mates to be a bit more active during group meetings and engage more in the group chats.
+All in all, the team did a good job and I am satisfied by the group's effort.

+### S3774607’s Group Reflection
+Each team member has taken their roles on board and is making a genuine contribution to the team.
+Earlier there were some communication gaps but the team coped up well at the end and completed all the assigned tasks together.

+Communication and frequency of meetings could be improved.

+The outcome of work and length of the assignment surprised us.

+### S3886233’s group reflection

+About my group reflection, For me, I was very confused about how to do the assignment.
+Because the introduction is so long.
+And it has different parts.
+After team members helped, I finally understood what assignment is, and how to do it.
+Also online teamwork is a little bit difficult, because  we might have different timetables,the network problem and communication problems.
+Luckly, we distribute different parts successfully.
+We lost some time at first, but our team members  and I are very passionate and active at the last moment.
+Finally, we finished the assignment.
+I feel I have many things to learn, like reading, IT, basic knowledge, and teamwork.
+I hope i can do teamwork better.

+## S3794027
+Introduction
+Last week, I had to take part in Assignment 2 to discuss with my team members and complete the task.
+We completed Assignment 2 by using Teams online communication to assign tasks.

+Description
+The Assignment 2 due date is May 5.
+We received the assignment as early as April, but the lack of communication made me start to prepare for assignment 2 in the last week.I did not actively participate in the discussion of the team.
+I just read the messages on the teams occasionally.
+I was always so passive that the team members thought that I did not say anything in the last few weeks.
+Although I also participated in the group's online voice discussion, I didn't get any useful arrangement, so I didn't get the task quickly and kept waiting for the arrangement of others in the group.

+Feelings
+Assignment 2 is a huge work, I was very worried about whether I can finish my task before the due time.
+But in the end I rushed through it.

+Evaluation
+I think our group has done a good job in the assignment of tasks.
+We are all willing to do the assigned work.
+There are not too many disputes in the discussion to promote us to complete the assignment faster within a limited time.But there are also some things that need to be improved, such as we should have more communication and have good leaders to arrange tasks.

+## S3838032’s Group reflection

+When our group had been established.
+Tianlang Huang initially created our group chat.
+And then he added all of us into this group chat.
+It was a smooth progress in the early stage of our assignment.
+Both the group members Xingyu Zhou and Tianlang Huang have a steady attendance rate in group chat.Because we each have a lot of other assignments in the middle, so the progress of our homework is relatively slow.
+What needs to be improved is that our group is relatively slow in finishing our assignment.
+We didn't finish nearly all of it until the day before the due date.
+One thing that was surprising is when we assigned tasks in the early stage, most of the students directly chose the part to be completed.Another very good news is that in the end, all of our students have completed their respective parts.
+Through this assignment, I understand how to be a team leader and how to help my teammates as a leader.
+I think it's very useful for my future.
+In the end, I think the most important thing we need to improve in our team is the cooperation ability of our teammates.